regallll/motorstorm-modding-resources/Game-specific Resources/Pacific Rift/Retail/Required Scripts.md

 # Required Scripts
 The game will not boot without the following scripts.
+(Found in /scripts/ within the PSARC)
 - cache_preload.xml
 - viewportquality.xml
 - /physics/ShockwaveParams.xml